SergeyIvanov87/Code-Metric-Visualizer-Platform/k8s/README.md

 `minikube start`

-To enable local filesystem resources to be mounted as persistent volumes, use this command:
+To enable local filesystem resources mounted as persistent volumes, use this command:

 `minikube addons enable storage-provisioner-rancher`